vitest-dev/vitest/docs/api/vi.md

 })
 ```

-Since 2.0.0, Vitest supports a module promise instead of a string in `vi.mock` method for better IDE support (when file is moved, path will be updated, `importOriginal` also inherits the type automatically).
+Vitest supports a module promise instead of a string in `vi.mock` method for better IDE support (when file is moved, path will be updated, `importOriginal` also inherits the type automatically).

 ```ts
 vi.mock(import('./path/to/module.js'), async (importOriginal) => {